Last Updated on

 Check out our Smoked Cherry cocktail, using our fun smoking gun!
-A great combination of bourbon and brandy!
+A great combination of bourbon and brandy in this smoked cocktail!

 This past Christmas, we got a new toy to add to our arsenal of kitchen tools, a smoking gun!
 We have been wanting to play with a smoking gun to make cocktails for a while after seeing one used at our favorite bar to make a smoked cocktail.
 This smoked cocktail is one that we and many of our friends always order, the cocktail full of a rich smokey flavor and an awesome presentation.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 Smoking cocktails is a big trend in mixology these days, as it is a great way to add a ton of savory flavor to a cocktail.
 Like cured meats where smoking makes the end product better, smoking a cocktail can take a drink that is good and make it a star!

 We started out on the Smoked Cherry by choosing a spirit that works really well with smoke like bourbon or a rye, which already has a hint of natural smoke from the charred barrels used to age the spirits.
 The warm spicy notes of the bourbon and its natural sweetness are enhanced by the smoke, plus it gives us a big boozy base for the cocktail!